 Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

-Saffron, nicknamed "red gold," has been known since ancient times for its exceptional value.
-Beyond its rarity and high cost, it has attracted keen interest for several years for its virtues on well-being , particularly thanks to its ability to act on stress , mild depression and mood disorders .
-At the crossroads of tradition and modern science, this ancient ingredient proves to be a valuable ally in restoring emotional balance and promoting a better quality of life.
-In this article, we will explore the mechanisms of action of the main active compounds in saffron, supported by recent clinical studies, and we will see why it fully deserves its reputation as a "treasure for the body and mind."
+Saffron, nicknamed "red gold," has been known since antiquity for its exceptional value.
+Beyond its rarity and high cost, it has, for several years now, been generating considerable interest for its wellness benefits, particularly its ability to alleviate stress , mild depression , and mood disorders .
+At the crossroads of tradition and modern science, this age-old ingredient is proving to be a valuable ally in restoring emotional balance and promoting a better quality of life.
+In this article, we will explore the mechanisms of action of saffron's main active compounds, supported by recent clinical studies, and see why it fully deserves its reputation as a "treasure for body and mind."

-Saffron (Crocus sativus) has been cultivated for nearly 3,000 years, particularly in Persia (present-day Iran), which is considered the birthplace of this spice.
-Since ancient times, it has been used in various preparations for its effects on serenity , joy , and sleep quality .
-Ancient texts mention the use of saffron to calm the mind and banish melancholy.
-Cleopatra, famous for her quest for beauty and well-being, used it in her famous aromatic preparation called "kyphi," which was said to promote relaxation, soothe daily tensions, and induce restful sleep .
+The cultivation of saffron (Crocus sativus) dates back nearly 3,000 years, particularly in Persia (modern-day Iran), considered the cradle of this spice.
+From antiquity, it was used in various preparations for its effects on serenity , joy , and sleep quality .
+Ancient texts mention the use of saffron to calm the mind and dispel melancholy.
+Cleopatra, famous for her pursuit of beauty and well-being, used it in her renowned aromatic preparation called "kyphi," known for promoting relaxation, soothing daily tensions, and inducing restful sleep .

 Today, thanks to advances in science, these benefits are increasingly being verified by clinical studies .
-Researchers are particularly interested in the active ingredients in saffron – safranal , crocin , picrocrocin and other metabolites – which work together to produce positive effects on mood and stress management .
+Researchers are particularly interested in the active compounds in saffron – safranal , crocin , picrocrocin , and other metabolites – which work together to produce positive effects on mood and stress management .

 2. The main active compounds of saffron and their roles

 Saffron owes its red color, captivating aroma, and therapeutic properties to several bioactive compounds.
-These include:
+Among them:

 - Safranal